barcaroli/SamplingStrata/README.md

 is spatial correlation among units in the sampling frame, then the required method is the “spatial”.

-## Example with the “atomic” method
+## Example with the “continuous” method

 ``` r
 library(SamplingStrata)